Perrey and Kingsley: History

-1964–1966: The In Sound From Way Out!
+Background

-Gershon Kingsley was a German-American Vanguard Records arranger since 1964, he fled Nazi Germany to reach then Mandatory Palestine (present-day Israel) a few days before Kristallnacht in 1938.
-After World War II he came to Los Angeles in 1946, where he studied at the Conservatory of Music, adopted the pseudonym Gershon in tribute to the son of Moses and worked in Broadway productions.
-Jean-Jacques Perrey was a French accordion player and medical student who abandoned his studies after meeting Georges Jenny, the inventor of the Ondioline that hired Perrey as a salesman in the late 1950s.
+Gershon Kingsley had been a German-American Vanguard Records arranger since 1964.
+He fled Nazi Germany to reach then Mandatory Palestine a few days before Kristallnacht in 1938.
+After World War II he came to Los Angeles in 1946, where he adopted the pseudonym "Gershon" in tribute to the son of Moses, studied at the Conservatory of Music, and worked on Broadway productions.

+Jean-Jacques Perrey was a French accordion player and medical student who abandoned his studies after meeting Georges Jenny, the inventor of the Ondioline, who hired Perrey as a salesman in the late 1950s.
 At the Studio of Contemporary Music Research in France, Perrey met Pierre Schaeffer, who had pioneered the avant-garde sound art form known as musique concrète.
 Thereafter, Perrey began to experiment with tape manipulation.

 Perrey and Kingsley met in 1964 at the Carroll Music Service led by Carroll Bratman in New York City.

+1964–1966: The In Sound From Way Out!

-Perrey signed a contract with Vanguard Records and their first recording for the label was "The Little Man From Mars" (included on the 1966 album The In Sound From Way Out!).
+Perrey signed a contract with Vanguard Records and their first recording for the label was "The Little Man From Mars" which was included on the 1966 album The In Sound From Way Out!.

 The two spent 275 hours producing and recording the album, Perrey also played Ondioline, provided musique concrète "rhythmic patterns", and mixed his tape loops and "inventive melodies" with Kingsley's arrangements and instrumentation.
-Some tracks from this album versioned classical music pieces: "Swan's Splashdown" is a version of Danse des petits cygnes from Pyotr Tchaikovsky's Swan Lake ballet and "Countdown At 6" is a version of Dance of the Hours by Ponchielli.
+Some tracks from this album were adaptations of classical music pieces: "Swan's Splashdown" is a version of Danse des petits cygnes from Pyotr Tchaikovsky's Swan Lake ballet and "Countdown At 6" is a version of Dance of the Hours by Ponchielli.